wearefair/modelmapper/README.md

 ModelMapper only deals with the chunk in your ORM file that is inbetween ModelMapper's markers.
 You can have any other field and functionality outside those markers and ModelMapper won't touch them.

-## Seems like ModelMapper is susiptable to SQL injection
+## Seems like ModelMapper is susceptible to SQL injection

 The training of ModelMapper should NEVER happen on a live server.
 ModelMapper is ONLY intended for the development time.
 All it focuses on is to help the developer make the right choices in automatic fashion.
 It has no need to even think about SQL injection.
 You have to use your ORM's recommended methods to escape the data before putting it into your database.